-Step 2 - IDENTIFY THE ISSUE THAT TRIGGERS THE EMAIL FILTER If the test email arrives, you can start altering the message & domain settings: it is very important that you change the settings step by step, in order to identify the reason for getting filtered.
+Step 2 - IDENTIFY THE ISSUE THAT TRIGGERS THE EMAIL FILTER Start altering the message & domain settings: it is very important that you slowly start altering the settings in order to identify the reason for getting filtered.
 One of the first changes you might want to try is playing around with different domain names (e.g. a different domain as a sender mail, the using a different domain for the landing page and maybe also just use a link with an IP address only).
 If there is no effect in using different domain names make sure that the domain settings are correct.
 Keep the mail & landing page as simple as possible in the beginning and then start adding content.